 The two behaviours of a holon

-The most fundamental feature of Koestler's holarchy is that it's composed of individual nodes called holons, which each exhibit two fundamental behaviours.
+The most fundamental feature of Koestler's holarchy is that it's a graph of connected nodes called holons, which each exhibit two fundamental behaviours.
 An inward facing "self-assertive" behaviour which is dedicated to the individual holon.
 And an outward facing "integrative" behaviour which is dedicated to the holarchy as a whole.
 These two behaviours form two trees (connected graphs), one is the unified multiplex of instances, the other is an ontology of "special interest groups".
 These two graphs are different ways of connecting a single set of holons.

 Every holon is doing its bit to keep the whole holarchy resilient, accurate and useful, but it's also participating with the expectation of increasing its own prosperity and resilience too.

-- Koestler, yin-yang, fourier, TDBU, inward and outward facing, the whole must be beneficial to the part to rationally justify its existence.
+- Koestler, yin-yang, Fourier, TDBU, inward and outward facing, the whole must be beneficial to the part to rationally justify its existence.

 The four quadrant model

 We're all familiar with the class and instance relationship because it's fundamental to the way we think.
 Every single thing we see in living reality is an occurrence of specific concepts, and also every object we interact with in our informational life is an instantiation of specific executional patterns defined in the form of some kind of software engineering constructs.
 This is the case regardless of whether a particular software engineering paradigm actually uses the terms "class" or "instance".
 We use them herein because they're understood across a diverse range of knowledge domains.